Ear Mites in Cats

 How to Prevent Ear Mites in Cats

 Arranging a monthly checkup and ear cleaning with your vet will help to keep ear mites from gaining a foothold.
 Set yourself a bi-weekly reminder to clean your cat's kennel, bedding and house to reduce the risk of an infection occurring at home.
-Your vet at Companion Pet Clinic of Arizona can recommend parasite prevention products for your cat.
+Your vet at Companion Pet Clinic of Gold Canyon can recommend parasite prevention products for your cat.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.